 The following degrees are offered by the university: the master of arts, the master of business administration, the master of business administration and educational leadership, the master of business administration and engineering, the master of education, the master of engineering, the master of science, the doctor of philosophy, the doctor of education, and the doctor of arts.

 Students pursuing multiple graduate level degrees must meet minimum unique degree credit-hour requirement for courses taken at Lehigh.
 A single master’s degree requires a minimum of 30 credits (see transfer credit policy for any exceptions); a single doctoral degree requires a minimum of 72 credits, or 48 for a student with a prior master’s degree.
-A student seeking two master’s degrees will be required to take at least 60 credits at Lehigh, but may petition to transfer in credits towards the first master’s degree.
 No credit used for a master’s degree may be counted towards reducing the minimum requirement of 48 Lehigh credit hours for a doctoral degree.
-No graduate credit may be counted towards two graduate level degrees.

 Candidates for the master’s degree have six years in which to complete their programs.
 Students should confer with their advisers to be certain that specific department and program course requirements are met.
 The following requirements must be satisfied by master’s candidates in all departments.